 The Indicators panel contains a chronological listing of indicators.
 Indicators are alerts, such as an ESA alert or a NetWitness Endpoint alert.
 (This is different than a timeline, which provides a visual representation of the timing of the events in the incident).
 This listing helps you to connect indicators and notable data.
 For example, an IP address connected to a command and communication ESA alert might also have triggered a NetWitness Endpoint alert or other suspicious activities.

-To view the Indicators panel, in the left panel of the Incident Details view, select INDICATORS.
+To view the Indicators panel, in the left panel of the Incident Details view, click the Indicators tab.

 The nodal graph is an interactive graph that shows the entities involved in the incident.
-An Entity is a specified piece of meta, such as IP address, MAC address, user, host, domain, file name, or file hash.
+An Entity is represented by an IP address, MAC address, user, host, domain, file name, or file hash.

 In the nodal graph, circles represent nodes.
 The following table describes the nodal graph node types.